codeface-io/LSPService/README.md

 The above image was created with the [Codeface.io](https://www.codeface.io) app.

+## Development Status

+From version/tag 0.1.0 on, LSPService adheres to [semantic versioning](https://semver.org).
+So until we've reached 1.0.0, the REST API or setup mechanism may still break frequently, but this will be expressed in version bumps.

+LSPService is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
+LSPService will move to version 1.0.0 as soon as:

+1. Basic practicality and conceptual soundness have been validated by serving multiple real-world clients.
+2. LSPService has a versioning mechanism (see roadmap).

 ## To Do / Roadmap

 * [x] Implement proof of concept with WebSockets and sourcekit-lsp